brentp/peddy/docs/index.rst

 corresponding `.vcf` file such as can occur from sample-swaps or pedigree misspecifications.

 The python code to do this is quite simple.
-But we can automate multiple checks using the command-line interface.
-Below, we check for pedigree violations by looking at 5,000 sites (see :doc:`relatedness <relatedness>` for more details on selection) and for sex discrepancies by looking at the non-PA regions of the X chromosome where males should have very few HET calls.
+But we can reun multiple checks using the command-line interface.
+Below, we check for pedigree violations by looking at ~25,000 sites (see :doc:`relatedness <relatedness>` for more details on selection), for sex discrepancies by looking at the non-psuedo autosomal regions of the X chromosome (where males should have very few HET calls), and by examining the rate of het calls in the 25K autosomal sites (where a high rate of may indicate sample contamination).

 The command-line usage looks like:

 .. code-block:: bash

-    python -m peddy --plot --prefix ceph-1463 ceph1463.vcf.gz ceph1463.ped
+    python -m peddy -p 12 --plot --prefix ceph-1463 ceph1463.vcf.gz ceph1463.ped

 This will create the images: